programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ![Correspondence analysis of selected Parliamentary Committees for 1st Session of Stephen Harper Government](../images/correspondence-analysis-in-R/figure1.png "Correspondence analysis of selected Parliamentary Committees for 1st Session of Stephen Harper Government")

 In it, there are two groups of objects.
-One set, in blue text are FEWO, IWFA, HESA, JUST & INAN.
+In blue text are FEWO, IWFA, HESA, JUST & INAN.
 These are abbreviations for Parliamentary Committees.
 The red group are Members of Parliament.
 Committees closer together can be assumed to have more similar membership.
 For example, FEWO (Status of Women), INAN (Indigenous Peoples and Northern Affairs) and IWFA (Violence Against Indigenous Women) are in the same quadrant.

 ## Canadian Parliamentary Committees

 In the Canadian Parliamentary system, citizens elect representatives called Members of Parliament or MPs to the House of Commons, where they are responsible for voting on and proposing changes to legislation in Canada.
 [Parliamentary Committees (CPCs)](http://www.ourcommons.ca/Committees/en/Home) consist of MPs who inform the House about important details of policy in a topic area.
 Examples of such committees include the CPCs on Finance, Justice and Health.

 As a historian, I suspect that Members of Parliament are organized according to committee topics differently from government to government.
-For example, the committees formed during Stephen Harper's Conservative government's' first cabinet must be differently organized than Justin Trudeau's Liberal initial cabinet.
+For example, the committees formed during Stephen Harper's Conservative government's first cabinet must be differently organized than Justin Trudeau's Liberal initial cabinet.
 A number of reasons exist for this suspicion.
 First, CPCs are formed by party leadership and committee decisions need coordination amongs members of the House.
 In other words, political parties will use CPCs as tools to score political points, and governments must ensure the right people are members of the right committees to protect their political agendas.
 Second, the two governments have different political focus.
 In general, Harper's Conservative government focussed more on issues of economic development, while Trudeau's Liberals first major decisions emphasized social equality.
 In short, there may be some calculated decisions about who goes into what committee, providing evidence about governmental attitudes towards or against certain topics.

 ## The Data